 In the physics literature, the very first kinetic description for waves appeared in Peierls \cite{Pei29} in the study of anharmonic crystals, leading to the so-called phonon Boltzmann equation.
 Since then, the kinetic theory has been developed for various models, and has become a systematic paradigm starting in the 1960s, with immense applications in various fields of physics and science \cite{BS66,BN69,Dav72,Has62,Has63,Jan08,Naz11,Spo06,Spo08,Ved67,WMO98,ZS67}.
 The name \emph{wave turbulence theory} comes from the spectral energy dynamics and cascades that the wave kinetic equation predicts for nonlinear wave systems, which yields similar conclusions to Kolmogorov spectra in hydrodynamic turbulence; this connection was is a major contribution of Zakharov \cite{Zak65,ZLF92}.

 On the other hand, the rigorous mathematical treatment of wave turbulence had to wait until much later for the appropriate conceptual and technical ingredients to be invented.
-This started in the 2000s, when ideas involving the expansion and analysis of Feynman diagrams were developed in the pioneering works of Erd\"{o}s-Yau \cite{EY00}, Erd\"{o}s-Salmhofer-Yau \cite{ESY08} and Lukkarinen-Spohn \cite{LS11}.
-Even though those works only dealt with linear or equilibrium settings, they managed to draw substantial interest to this field from the mathematical community, and inspired subsequent research.
+While it was clear in the theoretical physics community that a Feynman diagram expansion is the right approach to the problem, the main mathematical issue here was to prove the convergence of such an expansion.
+Naturally, the progress started in a linear setting (e.g. electron moving through random impurities), namely with the work of Spohn \cite{Spohn1977} for short kinetic times.
+This was later extended to much longer times in the celebrated works of Erd\"{o}s-Yau \cite{EY00} and Erd\"{o}s-Salmhofer-Yau \cite{ESY08}.
+Obviously, the next level of progress is to advance this understanding to the nonlinear setting, where the randomness is only coming from the initial distribution of the data as explained in \cite{Spohn1994}.
+The first breakthrough proving the convergence of the diagrammatic expansion in a nonlinear setting was that of Lukkarinen-Spohn \cite{LS11}, which considered the lattice (NLS) and studied the time correlations of the invariant Gibbs measure in the thermodynamic limit.
+Even though the above works only dealt with linear or equilibrium settings, they managed to draw substantial interest to this field from the mathematical community, and inspired subsequent research.